 MannMukti was founded by Abhijith (Abhi) Ravinutala because he lost a best friend.
 After mental health issues led to the death of his friend in 2015, Abhi knew that both he and the community as a whole could’ve done better by his friend.
-He made it his goal to reduce the stigma against mental health issues in South Asian communities, and increase awareness and compassion for those living with mental illness.
-Something had to be done to ensure that no one felt alone the way that his friend did.
+He made it his goal to reduce the stigma against mental health issues in South Asian communities and to increase awareness and compassion for those living with mental illness.
+Something had to be done to ensure that no one felt the way that his friend did.

 After months of recruiting, planning, designing, and researching, MannMukti was launched in May 2017.